First 30 days

 Establish a feeding, walk, and sleep schedule

-Consistency reduces anxiety more than any toy or treat.
 Same times, same route, same routine.
+Predictability reduces anxiety more than any toy or treat.

 Short, quiet walks only